TeamReactron/friendly-pancake/instructions.md

 ### How do we download the data you used for your project?
 Please do NOT submit ALL the data with your code (Submitting a very small portion (< 5 MB) so that we can run the demo might be okay)
 kaggle authentication api token: https://www.kaggle.com/docs/api

+we also uploaded the sample csv file named sample.csv.
+So mongoUtil is able to load the data into csv in a second.

 ### How do we load this data into the database system?
 Run python3 front-end/mongoUtil.py